xpack-dev-tools/riscv-none-elf-gcc-xpack/README-RELEASE.md

 ## Update the README listings and examples

-- check and possibly update the `ls -l` output
+- check and possibly update the `ls -l` output in `README-BUILD.md`
-- check and possibly update the output of the `--version` runs watching this project.
+- check and possibly update the output of the `--version` runs
+- check and possibly update the output of `tree -L 2`
 - commit changes

 ## Check the list of links